dozmorovlab/HiCdiff/README.md

 head(hic.table)
 ```

 Refer to the `HiCdiff` vignette for full usage instructions.
-For a full explanation of the methods used in `HiCdiff` see _INSERT PAPER HERE_.
+For a full explanation of the methods used in `HiCdiff` see the manuscript [here](https://doi.org/10.1101/147850).

 To view the usage vignette: